-There’s no such thing as steroids to make your toilet stronger but there are some simple ways you can use to improve the power of the flush.
-Here are the top four tips from our plumbing pros.
+There’s no such thing as steroids to make your toilet stronger, but there are some simple ways to improve the flush’s power.
+Here are the top six tips from our plumbing pros.

-The rim jets are holes in the base of the toilet where water comes out of when you flush.
+The rim jets are holes in the toilet’s base where water comes from when you flush.
 We assume you keep your toilet bowl sparkling clean – but you may not be scrubbing the rim jets.
 If mineral deposits or bacteria build up in the holes, it will affect the water pressure that’s important for pushing the contents of the toilet down the drain.
 Luckily, this is a pretty simple fix.
 Take some vinegar and an old toothbrush – then reach up into the rim jets to clean out all the holes.

 Moving farther down the toilet tank, you’ll find a rubber flapper that covers the opening where water transfers from the tank to the base.
 When you push down the handle of the toilet, it pulls the flapper up to initiate a flush.
 Once the tank is empty, the flapper goes back down to seal the tank so it can be refilled.
 A few things can happen to the flapper.
 The chain could be tangled or too tight, and simply needs to be adjusted.
 Or, the rubber material could be cracked or worn out, which would require you to replace the flapper.